germainkevinbusiness/UIPresenter/README.md

 # UIPresenter

 This library is like a tour guide for your app's UI.
+It helps you to explain to your user, the role of the Views in your app's UI.

-A library to present android UI elements.
-The library is still under development
+The library is still under development.

 ## Here is an example of a Squircle-shaped Presenter